 Ammonia Flow Measurement

 Using thermal mass flow meters to measure ammonia flow does pose some difficulties.
 A major hurdle is calibrating the meter.
 Each meter must be calibrated on a flow bench using the actual gas to obtain the highest accuracy, yet due to safety concerns, a direct calibration using ammonia is not feasible.
-Thus Sage Metering calibrates using a substitute gas, and make adjustments based on modeling developed by Sage Engineering using the difference in thermal gas properties.
+Thus Sage Metering calibrates using a substitute gas and makes adjustments based on modeling developed by Sage Engineering using the difference in thermal gas properties.